mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 ===========

 Throughout the code, ncomeau has placed many TODO notes.
-These are things that work but could be expressed in more robust ways.
+These are things that should be reviewed at some point.

-Some other things to do in the future:

-- Gemini private network downloads
+Future work:

+- Implement more telluric and flux calibration methods
+- Automated Gemini data reductions at the start of the day.
+- Object Oriented rewrite; see the JWST calibration pipeline.
+Pipelines, Steps, Routines and Tasks may implemented better as software objects.
-- XDGNIRS integration and NDMAPPER (James Turner) integration
+- XDGNIRS integration and NDMAPPER (James EH Turner) integration
 - Analysis tools: automatic velocity field?
 Dispersion?
 - Python 3 compatability(if possible)
 - Compiling as a self-contained executable